 A 2009 study investigated the effects of lavender oil on beagles.
 The study found that the average heart rate of the dogs was lower when treated with lavender oil.
 This shows that lavender oil could have a calming effect on some dogs.
 However, more research is needed to prove this definitively.

 Lemongrass oil: The natural pest deterrent

-With a fabulous citrus aroma, lemongrass essential oil smells pleasant to both humans and dogs alike.
+With a refreshing citrus aroma, lemongrass essential oil smells pleasant to both humans and dogs alike.
 However, it has the opposite effect on pests such as fleas and ticks, repelling them from your pet.

 Cedarwood oil: Relaxing and refreshing

-Many people find that cedarwood essential oil has a relaxing effect on their dogs whilst supporting healthy skin.
+Many people find that cedarwood essential oil has a relaxing effect on their dogs while supporting healthy skin.
 Adding a small amount of cedarwood oil to a diffuser can help to calm your dog and promote healthy sleep.